-For temperatures below $32^{\circ}$ F, it is strongly recommended to use the optional Cold Weather Start Kit.
-The oil grade for temperatures below $32^{\circ}$ F is 5W-30 synthetic oil.
+If not already equipped, it is strongly recommended to use the optional Cold Weather Start Kit for temperatures below 32° F. The part number for the Cold Weather Start Kit can be found in the Specifications section or by contacting an authorized dealer.
+The oil grade for temperatures below 32° F is 5W-30 synthetic oil.